followmyutopia/devextreme-documentation/api-reference/50 Common/Object Structures/format/parser.md

 ===========================================================================

 <!--shortDescription-->
 Parses string values into numeric or date-time values.
-Always used with [formatter](/Documentation/ApiReference/Common/Object_Structures/format/#formatter).
+Can be used with [formatter](/Documentation/ApiReference/Common/Object_Structures/format/#formatter) or one of the [predefined formats](/Documentation/ApiReference/Common/Object_Structures/format/#type).
 <!--/shortDescription-->

 <!--fullDescription-->